-Richard van der Knaap, reflects back on the company he founded as MCS, celebrates its 30th year in the hire software business.
-Here a series of blogs that recounts the early years in the hire software business and how it has adapted to fit the ever evolving technology landscape.
+Richard van der Knaap, reflects back on the company he founded as MCS, and celebrates its 30th year in the rental software business.
+Here is a series of blogs that recount the early years in the hire software business and how it has adapted to fit the ever-evolving technology landscape.

 Where it all started ...

 I was born in South Africa and my interest in computers started way back during my Chemical Engineering degree when 'geeks' were offered a free summer course learning elementary computer programming.
 At the time programming was a new concept and the powers that be wanted to test the water to see whether there was enough interest to run a full degree course in computing.
 This gave me my first taste of computers and the world of programming.

 I came over to Britain in 1975 and had to get a job urgently as I was broke.
 I remember boarding a train on arrival in England and rather nervously traveling to meet a man who offered me a job on the spot, and who became a lifelong friend as well.

 Moving forward in time to the mid-eighties, with a few computer programming jobs and a Masters in Business Computing under my belt, I became a freelance programmer, writing a variety of bespoke proprietary software programs for small businesses.

 One day a rental company came knocking on my door.
 They wanted somebody to execute a simple program that would automate some of their contracts and invoicing procedures.
 Minicomputers were the fashion and programs had to be rewritten from scratch because what worked on one machine wouldn't work on another without a great deal of laborious code conversion.